 We have a number of seasonal employers who lay off some or all of their employees during the “off season”, what do we do about the random drug and alcohol testing program?

-How does seasonal employers work with a random drug and alcohol testing program?
+How do seasonal employers work with a random drug and alcohol testing program?

 For non-regulated employers, you have some discretion.
 We have a couple of employers who simply do their random testing in 3 of the 4 quarters of the year.
 A couple of contractors test in Q2, Q3 and Q4.
 Another employer, whose employees have the summer off, tests in Q1, Q2 and Q4.

-If a covered employee is not available and not in the consortium pool for 30+ days, s/he will need pre-employment tests when re-hired.
-Some of our seasonal employers keep their drivers in the pool and get them tested if selected.
+If a covered employee is not available and not in the consortium pool for 30+ days, s/he will need a pre-employment test when re-hired.
+Some of our seasonal employers keep their drivers in a sesaonal pool and get them tested if selected.
 Others take them out and test on re-hire.
 The first quarter ends 3/31, so if they are back on 3/1, you still have till the end of the month to test them.

 Here is the rule: